-Proceed as follows for the standard assembly of 4thGU series actuators (AS-ST code indicated in the nameplate).
+Proceed as follows for the standard assembly (AS-ST code indicated in the nameplate).

-- → Refer to the TYAS technical data sheet in case of actuators with different function/rotation. - → Refer to the Catalogue 4THGU-E for actuators different assembly codes.
+- → Refer to the TYAS technical data sheet in case of actuators with different function/rotation. - Refer to the catalogue for actuators different assembly codes.

 Risk of actuator damage due to the use of unsuitable lubricants.